inancgumus/learngo/11-if/questions/3-if-edit.md

 Go will always execute code from top-to-bottom going left-to-right on each line.

-Control flow allows us decide which parts of a program will run depending on conditional values like `true` and `false`.
+Control flow allows us to decide which parts of a program will run depending on conditional values like `true` and `false`.

 ---